 When we reached the marina on the Greek island of Kos, it was all the same.
 Home again.
 A familiar place in a foreign land.
 As always, the deck hand greeted us, showing us the features of the particular boat we'd be sailing and telling us all the best spots to visit.
 I swear these guys are always the same.
 Crusty, weathered, free spirit no collars who you couldn't ever imagine really living on land.
 A cross between Captain Ron and Jack Sparrow.*

-This particular one, who we always refer to now as Crazy Eyes, for some reason I can no longer remember, never appeared without some sort of smoothy beverage in hand.
-We can't be sure if there was rum in it, but we certainly all assumed.
-Crazy Eyes recommended we make the town of Vathy our first port, so we set sail to reach the harbour before sun fall.
-The sound of mountain goats on the steep rock cliffs greeted us as we docked.
-It was a small town pier, lined by a few stores and one family run taverna.
-Two older Greek men sat at the table near the pier.
-A younger woman waited on patrons.
-We choose a spot with a great view of the harbour and the little old men smoking pipes by the shore.
-We ordered salad and grilled chicken and as we tasted it we were sure our waitress had just freshly handpicked the ingredients and deboned the chicken.
+This particular one, who we always refer to now as Crazy Eyes for an odd reason I can no longer remember, never appeared without some sort of beverage in hand.
+We can't be sure if there was rum, but we certainly all assumed.
+Crazy Eyes I’m now regretting now writing down his name, recommended we make the town of Vathy our first port so we set sail to reach the harbour before sun fall.
+The sound of mountain goats on the steep rock cliffs greeted us as we docked like a joyful welcome from the town.
+It was a small pier, lined by a few stores and one family run taverna.
+Two Greek in worn t-shirts and tweed jackets sat at the table near the sea as a young woman waited on patrons.
+We choose a spot with a great view of the harbour and of the old men smoking pipes by the shore.
+With orders of salad and grilled chicken decorating the table, we were sure our waitress had just freshly handpicked the ingredients and deboned the chicken.
 It wasn't just the taste that gave it away, but the cleaned animal bones that laid at the bottom of the azure water just outside the taverna.